 I have to confess that reading this study, I was strongly reminded of the Cherokee tale of the two wolves which I wrote about back in 2011.
 You can check it out here, The gist of it is that each of us has two wolves inside us – one is evil, embodying anger, jealousy. dishonesty.
 The other is good full of joy, peace, love, etc. Which one wins?
 The one you feed.
 I think there is a similarity with aging.
 If you think you are old and decrepit you will become that way.
 On the other hand, if you feel good and revel in your strength and abilities, you will feel and be younger.

 A hundred years ago, it seems, I was married to a woman 20 years younger than me.
 I looked at her every day and felt that I was old because I could see her youth.
 This had nothing to do with anything she said to me.
 It was entirely my doing.
 Clearly, my mistake.
-Now, more than 20 years later, I feel younger and healthier than I was then, in my 50’s.
+Now, more than 20 years later, I feel younger and healthier than I was then.